API Reference¶

 - Parameters:

-stub (str, optional) – Prefix for output filenames.
-Default is
+stub (str, optional) – Prefix for the output filename.

 - Returns: